 Before it amended and restated its unsecured revolving credit facility in January 2017, the Company had a \$600 million unsecured revolving credit facility with a group of 17 lenders that was scheduled to mature in July 2017.
-The interest rate on outstanding borrowings (not electing the Company s competitive bid feature) and the facility fee on the current borrowing capacity payable quarterly in arrears was based upon the Operating Partnership s unsecured debt ratings at the time, as follows:
+The interest rate on outstanding borrowings (not electing the Company s competitive bid feature) and the facility fee on the current borrowing capacity, payable quarterly in arrears, was based upon the Operating Partnership s unsecured debt ratings at the time, as follows:

-Operating Partnership s Unsecured Debt Ratings: Interest Rate - Applicable Basis Points Facility Fee
+Operating Partnership s Interest Rate -

+Unsecured Debt Ratings: Applicable Basis Points Facility Fee

 Higher of S&P or Moody s Above LIBOR Basis Points

 No ratings or less than BBB-/Baa3 170.0 35.0

-BBB- or Baa3 (current since January 2017 amendment) 130.0 30.0
+BBB- or Baa3 (since January 2017 amendment) 130.0 30.0

 BBB or Baa2 110.0 20.0

 BBB+ or Baa1 100.0 15.0

 A- or A3 or higher 92.5 12.5

-In January 2016, the Company obtained a \$350 million unsecured term loan (2016 Term Loan), which matures in January 2019 with two one-year extension options.
-The interest rate for the term loan is currently 140 basis points over LIBOR, subject to adjustment on a sliding scale based on the Operating Partnership s unsecured debt ratings, or, at the Company s option, a defined leverage ratio.
+In January 2016, the Company obtained a \$350 million unsecured term loan ( 2016 Term Loan ), which matures in January 2019 with two one-year extension options.
+On January 7, 2019, the Company exercised the first one-year extension option with the payment of an extension fee of \$0.5 million, which extended the maturity of the 2016 Term Loan to January 2020.
+The interest rate for the term loan is based on the Operating Partnership s unsecured debt ratings, or, at the Company s option, a defined leverage ratio.
+Effective March 6, 2018, the Company elected to determine its interest rate under the 2016 Term Loan using the defined leverage ratio option, resulting in an interest rate of LIBOR plus 155 basis points.
 The Company entered into interest rate swap arrangements to fix LIBOR for the duration of the term loan.
 Including costs, the current all-in fixed rate is 3.13 percent.
 The proceeds from the loan were used primarily to repay outstanding borrowings on the Company s then existing unsecured revolving credit facility and to repay \$200 million senior unsecured notes that matured on January 15, 2016.